Dan-my/aawsa-billing-portal/README.md

 - `customerKeyNumber` must be a **unique identifier** for the record.
 - `branchId` must correspond to an **existing Branch ID** in the system.
 This field can be left blank if not assigning to a specific branch.
 - For Individual Customers:
-    - `assignedBulkMeterId` must correspond to an **existing Bulk Meter's `customerKeyNumber`** in the system.
-You may need to upload bulk meters first.
+    - `assignedBulkMeterId`: **This is a critical field.** The value in this column **must** be the `customerKeyNumber` of an existing bulk meter in the system.
+You may need to upload your bulk meters first to get their `customerKeyNumber` values.
 This field can be left blank if the customer is not assigned to a bulk meter.
     - `customerType` must be one of "Domestic" or "Non-domestic".
     - `sewerageConnection` must be one of "Yes" or "No".